Wimbledon expansion set to proceed after campaign group loses legal challenge

 The barrister said that the decision was a “planning judgment properly exercised and having regard to the appropriate and relevant factors”.

-He said: “Officers advised that the alleged obstacle that they may present to delivery of the development was not itself a material consideration which should weigh against the grant of planning permission.”
+He said that planning officers “advised that the alleged obstacle” that the restrictions would present “was not itself a material consideration”.

-In his written arguments, Russell Harris KC, for the All England Club, said that planning officers “acknowledged and had regard to” the trust and covenants, but deemed they were not “material”.
+In his written arguments, Russell Harris KC, for the All England Club, said that planning officers “acknowledged and had regard to” the trust and covenants.

 In his 31-page ruling, Mr Justice Saini said that the authority “properly considered the implications of the development on public open space”.